 With a well integrated, medically monitored plan of care, symptoms of neurodermatitis can be effectively controlled, and the risk of developing complications, such as lesions and cellulitis can be minimized.
 A good treatment plan is individualized to a person's medical history, severity of neurodermatitis, the specific triggers, and other factors.

-A combination of ...more treatments »
+A combination of treatments that ...more treatments »

 A diagnosis of the neurodermatitis begins with taking a thorough health history, including symptoms, and performing a physical exam.